SkoolNotes/Taproot/2020JAP201/KBxJapSelfEval.md

 4) Do you have any other questions, comments, or requests for me?

-Despite the constant barrage of apocalypses (apocali?), this has been a wonderful
+Despite the constant barrage of apocalypses (apocali?), it has been a wonderful semester of Japanese!